cambridge-healthcare/hi_sinatra-docker/README.md

 | Build                  | Execute shell                                                 |
 </pre>

-This is the shell command which will run the build:
+This is the shell command which you will need to use for the build execution:

 <pre>
 service=$JOB_NAME